JayCh0711/JayCh0711/README.md

-<h2 align="center">Hey👋!
+<h2 align="left">Hey👋!
 I'm Jay Chakraborty</h2>

 ###

-<p align="center">A Seasoned Data Scientist with a foundation as a Java Developer in early career, and a part-time web developer.
+<p align="left">A Seasoned Data Scientist with a foundation as a Java Developer in early career, and a part-time web developer.
 Seamlessly integrating expertise in Python, BI Tools, Data Science Tools, and Web Technologies.
 Proficient in deciphering complex data landscapes to extract meaningful insights.
 A passionate storyteller through data analytics, I bring a unique blend of technical prowess and analytical acumen.
 Eager to contribute to collaborative projects at the forefront of technology and data science, transforming raw information into actionable intelligence.</p>

 ###